IIITM-Jay/Property-Management-System-Docs/docs/source/index.rst

 .. admonition:: Property Management System: A User-Friendly Application

-   Our Property Management System is one of the most **User-Friendly** and **Secure** software which adheres to a *three level of organizational   hierarchy*.
-   It offers a reliable support to several user categories mapping to their roles and activities.
+Our Property Management System stands out as an exceptionally user-friendly and secure software, designed to accommodate a three-tier organizational structure.
+It provides reliable support for various user roles and activities, ensuring a seamless experience for everyone involved.

 Three Level Hierarchy
 ---------------------------